BeeBercik/java-tasks/README.md

-# java
+## Java tasks
-Assignments from the academy and courses in Java.
+Assignments from the academy, courses and internet implemented in Java.